News Agency Reports Arrests Of LGBT Activists In St. Petersburg

 The European Court of Human Rights (ECHR) has rebuked Moscow for a ban on holding LGBT gatherings as a violation of human rights and freedom of assembly.

-On May 16, U.S. officials imposed new financial sanctions on a law-enforcement agency in Russia’s Chechnya region linked to the recent “gay purge” that has resulted in dozens of gay and bisexual men being imprisoned, and in some cases, tortured in the North Caucasus region.
+On May 16, U.S. officials imposed new financial sanctions on a law enforcement agency in Russia's Chechnya region linked to a recent “gay purge” that has resulted in dozens of gay and bisexual men being imprisoned, and in some cases, tortured in the North Caucasus region.

 President Vladimir Putin has asserted that Russia does not discriminate against gay people, but rights activists vocally dispute that.